 It used to be said that all publicity was good publicity, but with the rise of the internet, and the lightning-fast speed at which information can now be spread, those days are long gone.

-Nowadays, just one negative Tweet leading to a pile-on or a less than a glowing review from a disgruntled customer can be enough for businesses to feel the impact.
+Nowadays, just one negative Tweet leading to a pile-on or a less-than-glowing review from a disgruntled customer can be enough for businesses to feel the impact.

 So what’s the best way to maximise publicity and boost awareness of your business if you only have a miniscule budget – or no budget whatsoever?
 Assuming you already have a good website and up-to-date Facebook and Twitter accounts where you engage on a regular basis with customers, what more can you do to gain favourable publicity for your business at minimal cost?